Espinosa Cigars

 • Cocoa, dark chocolate, black pepper, cedar, coffee, sweet spices

-Wasabi began as a Backroom Series candela experiment and later saw wider release.
-It pairs a candela wrapper (with a Habano cap) over Nicaraguan binder and filler and is offered in vitolas such as a 5×52 box‑pressed Robusto, 5×42 Corona and a 7½×38 Lancero.
-Reviews commonly note a pepper‑forward opening that evolves into cedar, cream and sweet hay, with overall strength in the medium to medium‑plus range.
+Wasabi is Espinosa’s candela‑forward line that pairs a candela wrapper (with a Habano cap) over Nicaraguan binder and filler.
+Common vitolas include a 5×52 box‑pressed Robusto, a 5×42 Corona and a 7½×38 Lancero.
+Reviews consistently describe a pepper‑forward opening that evolves into cedar, cream and sweet hay, placing the cigars in the medium to medium‑plus strength lane.

 • Made in Nicaragua